Home & GardenPreparing & Cooking

 • The Fluff fudge recipe combined the famous marshmallow cream and Nestle’s chocolate bits, lifting sales for both halves of that delectable dynamic duo.

-• The family of Marshmallow Fluff recipes grew in 1966 when the Rice Krispies Marshmallow Treat recipe was published.
-The simple, delicious Rice Krispies marshmallow bars were an instant hit and is still popular all these years later.
+• The family of Marshmallow Fluff recipes grew in 1966 when the Rice Krispies Marshmallow Treat recipe was first published.
+The simple, delicious Rice Krispies marshmallow bars were an instant hit — and it’s still popular all these years later.

 But what makes Marshmallow Fluff stand a puff above the other marshmallow creams you’ll probably find in your local grocer’s sugar aisle?